 We design a lot of schools and churches at our firm.
 While there are always opportunities to express abstract emotion in the architecture, I am always amazed at the amount of passion in the people that work in these building environments.
 They know that what they do has a purpose—that they make a difference in people’s lives.

 They have a story to tell.

-At a school, most everyone who works there believes at their core that education can change lives and they want desperately to influence their students with their story.
+At a school, most everyone that works there believes at their core that education can change lives and they want desperately to influence their students with their story.
 For the students, they have a story, too.
 Sometimes it doesn’t include education.
 Sometimes it involves a broken family or frivolous focus.

 Architecture gets to design spaces for the intersection of those stories.
 Does education change lives, or does a student’s apathy or disinterest keep their stories apart?
 A lot of that is up to the teacher and the student.
 But architecture’s role is to provide a space that those stories can play out without distraction and without barriers.

 Architecture tells a story.
 But I believe architecture plays a bigger role when it facilitates the intersection of two or more stories.
 That is where the magic happens.